criscara-dev/dendron-cc/vault/goals.ideas.md

  ### About RenArt

 zeitgest...
-I'm starting with a blank canvas and seeing where it goes, I DONT predefine my expectations or try to design a path that will fulfil a purpose and communicate a message.
+I'm starting with a blank canvas and seeing where it goes, I DON'T predefine my expectations or try to design a path that will fulfil a purpose and communicate a message.
 It's a creative/technical experimentation.
 But there's a message as well, and where it exist, there surely is a meaning.

-The Bible, the Ark, Isle of the deads, Turner, Star maps, Industrial city, Stargate, the past history, Earth, Mars, landscapes, Pire Reis, Et In Arcadia Ego, Turin Syndon , Stendhal effect, night launch rocket, Hammuraby, rock engraving (the Spaceman), reflection, Mars sunset, Comets
+The Bible, the Ark, Isle of the deads, Turner, Star maps, Industrial city, Stargate, the past history, Earth, Mars, landscapes, Pire Reis, Et In Arcadia Ego, Turin Syndon , Stendhal effect, night launch rocket, Hammurabi, rock engraving (the Spaceman), reflection, Mars sunset, Comets

 artists, which inspire my work: